ClickHouse System Tables Filling Disk: TTL and Cleanup Guide

 Common Pitfalls

 • Removing query_log entirely.
-You lose your most useful debugging tool.
+You lose your most useful debugging tool and break any observability layer that depends on it (including Pulse).
 Use TTL or sampling instead.

 • Setting TTL to a very short interval like 1 day on a system with deep historical investigations needed.